-Nine trenches were opened on six different fields (Fig. 33), four of which had already been started in the 2017 season.
-In Field 1, an extension of last year’s trench to the east revealed that what formerly had been interpreted as a somewhat askew late Geometric/early Archaic wall was in reality a strangely arranged amount of covering stones of a grave of this time.
+Nine trenches were opened in six different fields (Fig. 33), four of which had already been started in the 2017 season.
+In Field 1, an extension of last year’s trench to the east revealed that what formerly had been interpreted as a somewhat askew late Geometric/early Archaic wall was in reality a strange arrangement of covering stones for a grave dating to the same period.
 No traces of early architecture were revealed in this trench.
 In Field 3, the Classical building structures in Trench 3A were further examined by extending the trench to the north, east and south.
 The monumental wall already found in 2017 was excavated down to bedrock and probably dates to the first half of the 4th c.
 BC, although its function cannot be specified yet.
 In the second half of the 4th c.
 BC, this wall was included in a room of hitherto undefined function constructed of rubble walls to the west of it, which yielded large amounts of pottery (Fig. 34) and tiles as well as terracotta figurines.
-These finds together with the monumental wall point to a public or cultic use of this structure, which was covered by a massive fill in the early 3rd c.
+These finds together with the monumental wall point to a public or cultic use for this structure, which was covered by a massive fill in the early 3rd c.
 BC (i.e. after the destruction of the old town).